aryaprasad08/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

 \*\***Are there things that seemed better on paper than acted out?**\*\*
+* It was easier to change between lights, e.g., yellow light before the red light as a warning sign for an upcoming appointment.
+* Toggling between lights was something to keep track of while recording.

 \*\***Are there new ideas that occur to you or your collaborator that come up from the acting?**\*\*
+* While acting we realized we need to consider cases where the light is either Red (busy) or Blue (shared) but there is no student in the room

 ## Part C. Prototype the device